This blog is targeted at brain injuries after birth that are not hereditary, congenital, or degenerative.

 We have a therapist with advanced training and knowledge in neurological issues, and more specifically in brain injuries who works off the theory of neuroplasticity.
 Our therapist has the following specializations:

-indicates a therapist has had specialized training and is a certified neuro-developmental treatment specialist, with emphasis in stroke and brain injury.
+indicates a therapist has had specialized training and is a certified neuro-developmental treatment specialist, with an emphasis on stroke and brain injury.
 An NDT therapist is one who implements a hands-on treatment approach, guiding a patient through specific movement patterns, inhibiting and facilitating certain movements to create/restore posture and motor control.

-Indicates a therapist who specializes in working with patients with shoulder, elbow and hand dysfunctions as well as splinting.
+Indicates a therapist who specializes in working with patients with shoulder, elbow, and hand dysfunctions as well as splinting.

 We will help to quickly identify areas of deficit and create appropriate treatments to improve those areas.
 Severe brain injury survivors often require ongoing treatment throughout their life to manage their symptoms.
+For a free assessment contact any of our 10 Tucson locations.